 In coastal areas, many high-rise buildings and large infrastructure facilities are located on problematic soils such as unconsolidated alluvial materials, requiring special techniques such as pile foundations to get stabilized.
 Long-term impacts to infrastructure and buildings due to water table fluctuations, salinity and pore pressure fluctuations, decay of pile foundations, etc., can create adverse conditions, which in most cases are not foreseen during the design stage.
-In cities located along the coastal belt, the impact on foundations is directly connected to sea level rise as this increases seawater intrusions into the coastal area.
-The geo-environmental problems associated with long-term climate variations are not adequately covered through studies.
-It is thus important to understand the trends to propose ways to minimize risks.
-The drains, culverts, bridges, etc., provided in the urban road network are becoming increasingly inadequate due to the additional capacity needed to accommodate floodwater during extreme weather conditions.
+Existing research has not adequeately covered the geoenvironmental problems associated with long-term climate variations.
+It is important to understand the trends and to propose ways to minimize risks.
+A case in point is the impact on urban drainage infrastructure (e.g., drains, culverts, bridges, etc.), which is becoming increasingly inadequate in terms of capacity due to the large volumes of floodwater during extreme weather conditions.

-Impacts on livelihood can be high and the hardest hit will be the urban poor since their livelihood is often reliant or disturbed due to weather conditions.
-Among those affected are the informal income groups and the skilled and unskilled workers.
-More especially, urban livelihoods available to the poor will have high impacts due to loss of opportunities, lack of accessibility and less demand.
-Urban water supply is dependent on water retention reservoirs and deep subsurface water sources extracted through bore holes.
+Impacts on livelihood can be high and the hardest hit will be the urban poor since their livelihood is often reliant on environmental conditions.
+Among those affected are the informal income groups and the unskilled workers.
+More specifically, livelihoods available to the poor will have been affected negatively due to loss of work opportunities, lack of accessibility to natural resources and decreased demand.
+Urban water supply is dependent on water reservoirs and deep subsurface water sources extracted through wells.
 The climatic variations have severe impacts on reservoirs and associated water supply schemes.
-Due to increasing potential of sea level rise, the groundwater aquifers are getting encroached by saline water intrusions.
-In both situations, there is increased dependence of the urban population on commercial potable water, which poor communities cannot afford.
-In such cases, city authorities also have to allocate additional resources to satisfy the water supply needs of the city population as well as to protect the sources to avoid pollution and impact due to increasing salinity.
+Due to increasing sea levels, the aquifers are being encroached with saltwater intrusions.
+As a result, there is increased dependence by the urban population on commercial "bottled" water, which poor communities cannot afford.
+In such cases, city authorities need to allocate additional resources to satisfy the water supply needs of the city population, as well as to protect the sources of potable water to avoid pollution and increasing salinity.